This post was last Updated on September 19, 2020

 and The Netherlands

 and because the weather is this part of Europe is not always decent enough to drop your clothes outside, these indoor facilities know a huge success.
 Interestingly, more and more Belgians and Dutch start to enjoy social nudity in the spa without identifying themselves as naturists or nudists.

 The misconception about English naturism

-A European country which isn’t often at the top of favourite destination lists of the nude traveler is the UK
+A European country which isn’t often at the top of favorite destination lists of the nude traveler is the UK

 .
-In the comments we often receive on Naked Wanderings
+In the comments that we often receive on Naked Wanderings,

 it strikes us how many people still believe that the Victorian age has never ended and that the British are still the prudes of Europe.